-This post sets out commonly asked questions about licensing digital content.
+This article sets out commonly asked questions about licensing digital content.
 The answers to these licensing questions will help librarians and others who negotiate licenses for the use of digital content such as electronic periodicals and databases.
-You can ask your questions about licensing digital content as a comment below.

 There is no such thing as a perfect license.
 Each agreement must reflect the needs and requirements of the two parties involved.
 Although some model licenses have been developed, each situation is unique, and you must ensure that your license meets the particular needs of your library and the content owner with whom you are entering the license.
 The “perfect” digital license would be one that sets out terms and conditions which satisfy both the library and content owner.

 Are a license and an assignment the same thing?

 No. A license is mere permission to use content according to specific terms and conditions.
 An assignment is an outright purchase of the rights to that content.
 Most content used by libraries is licensed.

 Must all licenses be in writing?

 They should be.
 This is not always necessary, but it is a good idea, since it is a good summary of your negotiations and constitutes a single document setting out the terms and conditions of use of content.
 It also helps in managing multiple digital licenses entered into by libraries.
 U.S. state law and Canadian provincial law have different requirements regarding when a legal agreement must be in writing.

 What if the content owner does not provide you with a written license?

 Ask about terms and conditions.
 Ask the content owner if there is a license with terms and conditions of use set out on his website or if he could e-mail or otherwise send you a copy of that license.
 If a license is not available, ask the content owner if he could set out the terms and conditions of use of the content in a letter to you so that you have a record of the nature of the license. [spacer height=”20px”]Alternatively, your library could develop and draft a standard license agreement which you could send to the content owner in this and other situations.